Naleeee/Dotfiles/hypr/README.md

 [Hyprpaper](https://wiki.hyprland.org/Hypr-Ecosystem/hyprpaper/) is my wallpaper manager.
 I have set it up to handle multiple wallpapers on specific screens.

-> Drawing by Mattea Della Favera
+> Drawing by Mattea Dalla Favera

 Other wayland related tools: